unboundedsystems/node-graceful/README.md

 # node-graceful

-node-graceful is a small helper modules without dependencies that aims to ease graceful exit of a complex node program including async waiting of multiple independent modules.
+node-graceful is a small helper module without dependencies that aims to ease graceful exit of a complex node program including async waiting of multiple independent modules.

 Installation:
 `npm i -S node-graceful`

-dependencies
 ## Quick example

 ```javascript